Giraut/tFlipper/README.md

 - Open a terminal
 - Run `python tFlipper.py`

-The utility connects to the Flipper Zero and starts displaying its screen in the console.
+The utility connects to the Flipper Zero and displays its screen in the console.

 ![Flipper Zero display in the console](screenshots/flipper_display_in_the_console.png)